 Trading Account Format

-Learn the standard trading account format and how net sales, cost of goods sold, and gross profit are shown in accounting.
+Learn the trading account format for South African SMEs, including net sales, cost of goods sold, closing stock, and gross profit review points.

 - A trading account format is used to calculate gross profit from sales and cost of goods sold.